-- events outside our control that cause a reduction in airline passenger traffic, including but not limited to terrorist attacks and natural disasters; - changes in general economic and market conditions; - competition among participants in the travel retail market; - loss of and competition to obtain and renew concessions; - changes by airport authorities or airlines that lower the number of passengers in the terminals in which we have concessions; - ability to execute our growth strategy effectively to integrate successfully any new concessions or future acquisitions into our business and to remodel existing concessions; - ability to successfully expand into the food and beverage concession industry; - dependence on our controlling shareholder to provide us with key services and to finance our operations; - dependence on our local partners; - changes in the taxation of goods or duty-free regulations in the markets in which we operate; - adverse impacts of compliance or legal matters; - restrictions on the duty-free sale of tobacco products and on smoking in general that affect our tobacco product sales; - changes in customer preferences or demands; - the future travel habits of our customers and potential changes in transportation safety requirements; - reliance on a limited number of suppliers; - disruption in our supply chain; - information technology systems failure or disruption; - ability to attract and retain qualified personnel; - litigation; - the concentration of our operations in New York and other metropolitan areas; - ability to borrow from banks or raise funds in the capital markets; - our controlling shareholder's control over us; and - other risk factors discussed under "Item 3.
+- factors outside our control that cause a reduction in airline passenger traffic, including but not limited to terrorist attacks and natural disasters; - changes in general economic and market conditions; - competition among participants in the travel retail market; - loss of and competition to obtain and renew concessions; - changes by airport authorities or airlines that lower the number of passengers in the terminals in which we have concessions; - ability to execute our growth strategy effectively to integrate successfully any new concessions or future acquisitions into our business and to remodel existing concessions; - ability to successfully expand into the food and beverage concession industry; - dependence on our controlling shareholder to provide us with key services and to finance our operations; - dependence on our local partners; - changes in the taxation of goods or duty-free regulations in the markets in which we operate; - adverse impacts of compliance or legal matters; - restrictions on the duty-free sale of tobacco products and on smoking in general that affect our tobacco product sales; - changes in customer preferences or demands; - the future travel habits of our customers and potential changes in transportation safety requirements; - reliance on a limited number of suppliers; - disruption in our supply chain; - information technology systems failure or disruption; - ability to attract and retain qualified personnel; - litigation; - material weaknesses in our internal control over financial reporting, if we are unable to remediate such material weakness: - the concentration of our operations in New York and other metropolitan areas; - ability to borrow from banks or raise funds in the capital markets; - our controlling shareholder's control over us; and - other risk factors discussed under "Item 3.
 Key Information D. Risk factors."